Code-Institute-Submissions/NickSpriggs-fitness_lifestyle_v2_milestone/README.md

 # Credits

 - Code
-    - Code Institute (Task Manager Project)
+    - Code Institute (Boutique Ado Project)
-        - The mini Task Manager assignment served as a helpful jumping off point for developing my code.
+        - The mini Boutique Ado assignment served as a helpful jumping off point for developing my code.

 - Content
     - I developed the code myself however many of the film and book recommendations were provided